james5101/katacoda-scenarios/convert-python-to-3musketeers/step3.md

 Let's try and run our image now via docker-compose up.
 Docker-compose up builds, (re)creates, starts and attaches containers for a service.
 You could also run ```docker-compose run servicename``` for one-off/adhoc tasks.
 `docker-compose up`{{execute}}

+## Task
+After creting our images and running our container we should be good samartians and clean up after ourselves.
+We can do so by running docker-compose down
+`docker-compose down`{{execute}}

 This wraps up the section on docker-compose.
 Docker-compose is very powerful for running containers, for more info visit https://docs.docker.com/compose/.

 Now, onto the last Musketeer, Make!